 The main ERL-based design of eRHIC is based on the main arcs sharing the 3.8 km circumference RHIC tunnel, Fig. 29.
 Leveraging the RHIC tunnel for ERL's arcs significantly increases the radii of curvature and reduces synchrotron radiation loss.
-With 85% filling factor for the arcs, the 10 GeV ERL will have energy loss of less than 2 MeV per pass and very low linear power density of synchrotron radiation of 0.22 kW/meter.
+With 85% filling factor for the arcs, the 10 GeV ERL will have energy loss of less than 2 MeV per pass and very low linear power density of synchrotron radiation of 0.22 kW/m.
 The linear power density of synchrotron radiation will reach the level of 8.8 kW per meter, presently attained at the B-factory, for a 25 GeV ERL.

 On the way to the final energy the electron beam passes through the arcs, where synchrotron radiation may significantly affect the electron beam parameters.
-Our present design is based on 150 25-meter long achromatic cells (see Fig. 3 in Ref.
+Our present design is based on 150 25-m long achromatic cells (see Fig. 3 in Ref.
 [27]) with a bending radius of 400 m in the dipoles.
 The total synchrotron radiation energy loss is 35 MeV for 20 GeV electrons.
-This rather mundane triplet lattice in the main arcs [27] provides for complete preservation of the transverse emittance (to be exact, the horizontal emittance grows for 1.6 10 nm-mrad for a 20 GeV beam).
-At the same time, the quantum fluctuations of synchrotron radiation determine the relative energy spreads for both 10 GeV and 20 GeV electron beams, which still remain very low at 2.5-to-5 10-5 level [27].
+This rather mundane triplet lattice in the main arcs [27] provides for complete preservation of the transverse emittance (to be exact, the horizontal emittance grows for 1.6×10^{-3} nm-mrad for a 20 GeV beam).
+At the same time, the quantum fluctuations of synchrotron radiation determine the relative energy spreads for both 10 and 20 GeV electron beams, which still remain very low at $2.5-5 \times 10^{-5}$ level [27].

-Using the ERL with a low emittance electron beam dramatically simplifies the lattice of the interaction region [25,35].
-Single pass interaction of electrons with the ions and very low emittance of the electron beam allows the use of large $\beta$ \ (~1 meter) for the electron beam, while matching the transverse size of electron and hadron beams.
+Using the ERL with a low-emittance electron beam dramatically simplifies the lattice of the interaction region [25,35].
+Single pass interaction of electrons with the ions and very low emittance of the electron beam allows the use of large $\beta$ (\sim 1 m) for the electron beam, while matching the transverse size of electron and hadron beams.
 Smaller electron beam emittance results in a 10-fold smaller aperture and angular acceptance requirements for the electron beam and permits movement of the focusing quadrupoles for the electron beam outside the detector and the IP region, while leaving the dipoles to separate the beams.
 Therefore, the electron side of the IP optics does not present significant new challenges.

 Collisions with hadrons significantly modify the distribution of the electron beam (see Fig. 30).
 This requires tuning of the ERL optics during operation depending on the hadron beam intensity.
 A triplet following the IP can easily accomplish this.
-The main challenge of the IP design is the careful evaluation and protection of the detector from direct and scattered synchrotron radiation [36,37].
+The main challenge of the IP design